NDZL/-blog-WSC-DEV-UG/README.md

  ## Techdocs Documentation and Roadmap

-Workstation Connect is also documented here [https://techdocs.zebra.com/zwc/2-0/about/](https://techdocs.zebra.com/zwc/2-0/about/)
+- Workstation Connect is also documented here [https://techdocs.zebra.com/zwc/2-0/about/](https://techdocs.zebra.com/zwc/2-0/about/)

-A Developers’ User Guide will soon be published
+- A Developers’ User Guide will be published along with this blog

-Enterprise Browser APIs about WSC

-[https://techdocs.zebra.com/enterprise-browser/latest/guide/zwc/#apisforzwc ](https://techdocs.zebra.com/enterprise-browser/latest/guide/zwc/#apisforzwc )
+- For Enterprise Browser APIs, refer to [https://techdocs.zebra.com/enterprise-browser/latest/guide/zwc/#apisforzwc ](https://techdocs.zebra.com/enterprise-browser/latest/guide/zwc/#apisforzwc )

-WSC v3 will be made available in March 2024
-Support for Android 13 added!
+- WSC v3 will be made available in March 2024 and support for Android 13 is added!